An Italian-inspired pasta loaded with homemade bolognese sauce. The dish is so EASY to make and packed with so much flavor.

 The traditional recipe uses ground beef sauteed with vegetables and cooked in broth and marinara sauce with heavy whipping cream for richness served over tagliatelle or pappardelle.
-Though the recipe takes a little longer to make than a simple Meaty Spaghetti, it’s worth the extra time.
+Though the recipe takes slightly longer than a simple meaty spaghetti, it’s worth the extra time.

 How to Make Bolognese-

 - Saute vegetables– In a Dutch oven or skillet with a thick bottom, saute the vegetables and diced tomatoes until tender.

 - Brown beef– Add the beef and cook until browned, breaking up as it’s cooked.